 - The multi-year makeover from Downtown Disney to Disney Springs more than doubled the number of locations.
 Today, more than 150 venues call Disney Springs home.

 - Entertainment ranges from unique specialty acts to live music–in all, 25 different acts every night.

 - Shopping ranges from Disney-inspired merchandise to unique boutiques and top brand name retailers.

 - Uniqueness stamps many shopping/dining/entertainment venues.
 In Town Center, UNIQLO’s Disney Springs location is the first in the southeast U.S. for the Japanese retailer.
 Dessert lovers can order from a cupcake-dispensing ATM at Sprinkles.
 Guests to the rooftop lounge of the Coca-Cola Store can pick from more than 100 drink choices.
 Vintage cars drive right into the lake at The BOATHOUSE, among the waterfront restaurants and bars of The Landing.
 The LEGO Store, Rainforest Café, World of Disney and Dockside Margaritas help anchor Marketplace.
 Or guests go for strikes, spares and sushi at Splitsville Luxury Lanes (West Side).

 - Admission to Disney Springs is free.
 Disney Springs may be reached by car, bus, boat or via pedestrian bridge.
 Drivers can access either the Orange or Lime parking decks, steps from the action.
 Each is a “smart” garage: available parking spaces are designated by an overhead green light, eliminating the need for jockeying up and down rows of cars.
 Parking is free.
 Valet and preferred parking is available for a fee.
 Complimentary motorcoach service to Disney Springs is available to guests of Disney resort hotels and all four theme parks.
 Complimentary water taxis are available from several nearby Disney resort hotels; arrival docks are located at the Marketplace and The Landing neighborhoods.

-- Designated parking spaces for Guests with Disabilities are available in both the Orange and Lime garages.
+- Designated parking spaces for Guests with Disabilities are available in the Grapefruit, Orange and Lime garages.
 Wheelchair, ECV and stroller rentals are available in the nearby Sundries location at the Town Center bus loop.